Slamy/Wiki_MiSTer/Core-porting-notes.md

 We will use [ZX Spectrum](https://github.com/MiSTer-devel/ZX-Spectrum_MISTer) core in this guide.

 ## Framework
-Most of sources of the Framework are located in [sys](https://github.com/MiSTer-devel/ZX-Spectrum_MISTer/tree/master/sys) folder.
+Most of the sources of the Framework are located in [sys](https://github.com/MiSTer-devel/ZX-Spectrum_MISTer/tree/master/sys) folder.
-Usually, for new project, you need to take following files/folders
+Usually, for a new project, you need to take following files/folders
 * sys folder
 * jtag.cdf
 * jtag_lite.cdf